Be candid to yourself and others about what’s most important to you in a voyage.

 Get/use an e-reader or tablet to reduce the paperback load in your bag.

-Get one journal for your travels and another for your ideas (for anything).
+Get one journal for your travels and (if you’d prefer) another for your ideas (for anything).
 Traveling brings out your inner artist and writer.

 Efficiency and utility shouldn’t trump travel style.
 However, style shouldn’t override comfort.
 Take great care shopping for globe-trotting.